Introduction

 1.3) The Competition Committee must be able to listen to disputes in a quiet area and settle them to the best of their ability.
 The Host Club must stand behind their decisions.
 All decisions are final.

 1.3.1) A protest levy of $50.00 is to be paid to the Competition Committee before a protest will be considered.
 Levy will be returned if the protest is upheld.
+Any retained protest levies will be donated to the ISDE fund.

 1.4) The PN Executive may asses a penalty per competitor to any Host Club who is found in violation of PNWMA rules at any event.

-1.4.1) Any Host Club found in gross or repeated violation of any of the rules and regulations listed herein, or found operating their event in a manner that the
+1.4.1) Any Host Club found in gross or repeated violation of any of the rules and regulations listed herein, or found operating their event in a manner that the majority of the Competition Committee finds unsafe, unfair or unsportsmanlike, may have their event removed from the PNWMA Off-

 Road Series.

 1.4.2) Any judgements passed by the Competition Committee, as well as any evidence or testimony, must be recorded in writing and signed.
-The aim of
+The aim of this is to justify the actions of the Competition Committee.

 1.5) The PN Executive will review standings each year and compile a list of riders to be moved up.
 Once a rider has competed in a specific class, he may not drop to a lower class without receiving approval from the PN Executive.